dartmouth-cs52-20S/workshop-workshop-testing/README.md

 ```
 To run this, we just need to run `yarn test:mocha` to run the script we added in the `package.json` before that will just tell mocha to run the tests.

+Just some notes on what we did here...(1) When we called shallow(<App />) we created a shallow clone of our App which we could run our testing on (2) We found the increment button using `.find` and then simulated clicking it 42 times (3) In our second test, we found the decrement button and simulated clicking it 43 times

 WHAT THE HECK IT DIDN'T WORK!
 See if you can catch the bug with everything you know! :)